Hecatron/GBD.Embedded.CMake4Mbed/docs/Arduino Due SAM3X8E/mbed Target - Cmsis Notes.md

 ## TODO

- * The startup file in the toolchain directory is C instead of .S assembler, will this work? gcc4mbed seems to use the .ld file for linkage so hopefully we can ignore the startup file
+ * The startup file in the toolchain directory is C instead of .S assembler this seems to compile into the cmsis source okay so I've left it in, not sure if it's needed though gcc4mbed seems to use the .ld file for linkage so hopefully we can ignore the startup file further investigation needed to see if it's required